Spotlight on Science with Mundipharma & Babraham Institute Cambridge 24th July 2017

 Generating Genius hopes to arrange more visits to the Cambridge Science Park and associated STEM organisations in the coming academic year.

-We’d like to thank the Science Ambassadors, Mundipharma International Ltd, Napp Pharmaceuticals Ltd. and The Babraham Institute for welcoming our students on this exciting visit.
+We’d like to thank Real Staffing, the Science Ambassadors, Mundipharma International Ltd, Napp Pharmaceuticals Ltd. and The Babraham Institute for helping us to arrange this exciting visit.